 I expect you not only to attend lectures and labs, but also to be attentive for them.
 The time will be best spent if it is interactive, and that requires that you be up-to-date on the class material, and that you be alert and prepared to participate.

-Office hours: I will hold hours in my office (Seeley Mudd 406) weekely at two different times:
+Office hours: I will hold hours in my office (Seeley Mudd 406) weekely.
+I will schedule these times closer to the semester and update them here.